cilium/cilium/Documentation/cmdref/cilium-operator-azure.md

       --enable-node-port                                        Enable NodePort type services by Cilium --enforce-ingress-https                                   Enforces https for host having matching TLS host in Ingress.
 Incoming traffic to http listener will return 308 http error code with respective location in header. (default true)
       --gateway-api-hostnetwork-enabled                         Exposes Gateway listeners on the host network.
+      --gateway-api-hostnetwork-nodelabelselector string        Label selector that matches the nodes where the gateway listeners should be exposed.
+It's a list of comma-separated key-value label pairs. e.g. 'kubernetes.io/os=linux,kubernetes.io/hostname=kind-worker'
       --gateway-api-secrets-namespace string                    Namespace having tls secrets used by CEC for Gateway API (default "cilium-secrets")
       --gops-port uint16                                        Port for gops server to listen on (default 9891) -h, --help                                                    help for cilium-operator-azure